tomiito/developer-documentation/source/includes/supply/_recontact.md

 ```

-Returns the list of PIDs by supplier for a specific Fulcrum survey.
+Returns the list of PIDs by supplier for a specific Fulcrum survey when study type is `Recontact`.